 Does the oil taste bitter?

-Unlike many other food products, an extra virgin olive oil with a peppery, bitter bite at the finish is a very positive characteristic and signifies that the olive oil is fresh and loaded with antioxidants (particularly polyphenols).
+Unlike many other food products, an extra virgin olive oil with a peppery, bitter bite at the finish is a highly positive characteristic and signifies that the olive oil is fresh and loaded with antioxidants (particularly polyphenols).
 Tasting panel experts use this characteristic of bitterness as one of their criteria when judging olive oil quality.

 Does the oil taste fruity?